Suika Game: Unofficial versions

 Due to the success of Suika Game, it caused many unofficial versions of the game to appear online.
-One of the most notable versions is a free web browser version with the same name; with websites such as Polygon, Rock Paper Shotgun and VG247 considering it a great alternative for people who weren't able to make a Japanese Nintendo account, or don't have a Nintendo Switch, although noting that the physics and presentation aren't the same as the Switch version of the game.
+One of the most notable versions is a free web browser version with the same name; with websites such as Polygon, Rock Paper Shotgun and VG247 considering it a great alternative for people who were not able to make a Japanese Nintendo account, or do not have a Nintendo Switch, although noting that the physics and presentation aren't the same as the Switch version of the game.
 Outside of the browser version, Aladdin X warned customers that there were many smartphone games trying to imitate Suika Game with some even using art from the official versions.
 One particular imitation managed to reach number one on the Japanese App Store in the free games' "casual" section, prompting Aladdin X to request Apple to take the imitation off the service.

 On October 30, 2023, Automaton Media reported that the amount of clones on the App Store had become an increasing problem.
 They specifically pointed out that more than half of the top five games on the "free download" rankings for both iPad and iPhone in Japan were fake versions of Suika Game, mentioning that some of the fake versions were made by the same individual developer.
 Additionally, it was pointed out that the BGM for the game was being sold on online music sites.

 Outside of the fake versions of the game, many fan games and parodies also arose in the wake of the game's success.
 Some fan games are simple retextures, such as one that replaced the fruit with the VTuber talents of Hololive.
 "Hokkaido Game", a fan game that replaced the fruits with the prefectures of Japan, received particular attention due to the shape of the prefectures changing the collision between two drops.
 Other fan games added new features; such as "Whale Game Online", which added 2-player multiplayer on top of swapping the fruits for sea creatures.
-One of the most unique games based on Suika Game is "Watermelon Mori", a 3D puzzle game unlike the 2D original.
-Although the aim of the game is similar, the player must instead use a cannon to shoot fruit onto a plate, with the difficulty coming from the physics of the fruit rolling around.
+Games like "Watermelon Mori" put a change to the formula by changing the movement to 3D, where the player must instead shoot the fruit from the perimeter onto a plate, with the difficulty coming from the physics of the fruit rolling around.
 Other fan games have since also opted for the 3D style gameplay.
+The puzzle game Agreeee features a parody of the game as one of its minigames.